vtopt/DelaunaySparse/README.md

    `example.py` demonstrates its usage.
 For convenience, copies of all Fortran code that is used by the Python wrapper are also included in this directory.
- * `c_binding` contains C bindings for the main Fortran subroutines, as well as copies of the Fortran source code.
+ * `c_binding` contains C bindings for several variations of the main Fortran subroutines, as well as copies of the Fortran source code.
+   A test file `test_install.c` can be used for usage examples.
+This directory's internal README also contains best practices when calling Fortran from C/C++.

 ## Citation